Construction Certificate (CC)

 What is a Construction Certificate?

-- certifies that the design satisfies all applicable standards (e.g. Australian Standards)
+- Certifies that the design satisfies all applicable standards (e.g. Australian Standards)

-- addresses structural considerations associated with the building work
+- Addresses structural considerations associated with the building work

 When do I apply for a Construction Certificate?

-- following receipt of the Development Consent.
+- Following the granting of Development Consent.

 Who can issue a Construction Certificate?

-How do I find a Certifier?
+How do I find a Registered Certifier?

 What do I need to provide with a Construction Certificate application?